Perrhenic acid

 Perrhenic acid is the chemical compound with the formula Re2O7(H2O)2.
 It is obtained by evaporating aqueous solutions of Re2O7.
 Conventionally, perrhenic acid is considered to have the formula HReO4, and a species of this formula forms when rhenium(VII) oxide sublimes in the presence of water or steam.
 When a solution of Re2O7 is kept for a period of months, it breaks down and crystals of HReO4*H2O are formed, which contain tetrahedral ReO4-.
 For most purposes, perrhenic acid and rhenium(VII) oxide are used interchangeably.
 Rhenium can be dissolved in nitric or concentrated sulfuric acid to produce perrhenic acid.

 Properties

 The structure of solid perrhenic acid is [O3Re\sO\sReO3(H2O)2].
 This species is a rare example of a metal oxide coordinated to water; most often metal–oxo–aquo species are unstable with respect to their corresponding hydroxides:

 The two rhenium atoms have different bonding geometries, with one being tetrahedral and the other octahedral, and with the water ligands coordinated to the latter.

 Gaseous perrhenic acid is tetrahedral, as suggested by its formula HReO4.

 Reactions

 Perrhenic acid or the related anhydrous oxide Re2O7 converts to dirhenium heptasulfide upon treatment with hydrogen sulfide:

-The heptasulfide, which has a complex structure, catalyses the hydrogenation of double bonds and is useful because it tolerates sulfur compounds, which poison noble metal catalysts. also catalyses the reduction of nitric oxide to nitrous oxide.